UPPMAX/bianca_workshops/docs/intermediate/efficient_jobs/README.md

 ## Why?

+!!! note "Quote from the UPPMAX documentation"

     > If everyone would use our computational resources effectively,
     > there would be no queue.
     >
     > From the UPPMAX documentation, original source unknown

 Running efficient jobs allows you to run more jobs that start running faster.